dubbikins/godoc-readme/README.md

  //   godoc-readme [flags]
  //
  // Flags:
- //   -h, --help   help for godoc-readme
+ //   -h, --help   dhelp for godoc-readme
  //   -r, --recursive   Recursively search for go packages in the directory and generate a README.md for each package (default true)
  //   -t, --template string   The template file to use for generating the README.md file
  //